 Some people on the film claim this ambiguous resolution was always planned since actually outright calling it a rape would be too much for audiences to take.
 Others say Dana Kimmell, a devout Mormon, forced their hand since she was deeply uncomfortable with going so far as calling it rape.

 7. Instead of producing Part 3, Frank Mancuso, Jr. could have worked with Robert Evans

-At the beginning of Part 2, 21-year-old Mancuso, Jr. was but a lowly production assistant nobody knew, but by the end he had catapulted up to line producer and everyone knew he was the son of the President of Paramount Pictures.
-Due to that Paramount connection, he had an opportunity after Part 2 to either produce his first film or work as an assistant for former Paramount studio executive Robert Evans, known then for classics like Rosemary’s Baby, Love Story, The Godfather, and Chinatown.
+At the beginning of Part 2, 21-year-old Mancuso, Jr. was but a lowly production assistant nobody knew, but by the end he’d catapulted up to line producer and everyone knew he was the son of the President of Paramount Pictures.
+Due to that Paramount connection, he had an opportunity after Part 2 to produce his first movie or leave to work as an assistant for former Paramount studio executive Robert Evans, known then for classics like Rosemary’s Baby, Love Story, The Godfather, and Chinatown.
 Mancuso, Jr. was advised by Part 2 producer Dennis Murphy to say no to Evans, do the movie.
 That movie?
 Friday the 13th Part 3, i.e., the one where Mancuso took over as producer and Murphy was not asked back.
 Murphy had no idea that’s what Mancuso meant.

 8. Larry Zerner was “discovered” on a street corner